Improved DC Programming Approaches for Solving the Quadratic Eigenvalue Complementarity Problem: Nonlinear programming formulations of QEiCP

-where $f(x,y,z,w,\lambda) = \|y-\lambda x\|^2 + \|z-\lambda y\|^2 + x^Tw$ and In the whole paper, we denote $\|x\|$ for the euclidean norm (2-norm) of vector $x\in \R^n$.
+where and In the whole paper, we denote $\|x\|$ for the euclidean norm (2-norm) of vector $x\in \R^n$.

-\begin{remarks} In problem \cref{prob:QEiCPbisbis}, the linear constraint $e^Ty=\lambda$ seems redundant since it is always true when $y=\lambda x$ and $e^Tx=1$.
-However, it is useful to be presented in $(P)$ when we remove $y=\lambda x$ and add $\|y-\lambda x\|$ into objective function, since this linear constraint reveals a relationship between $y$ and $\lambda$, which could reduce the feasible set of $(P)$ without losing any optimal solution. \end{remarks}
+\begin{rmk} In problem (\ref{prob:QEiCPbisbis}), the linear constraint $e^{\top}y=\lambda$ is redundant since it is always satisfied when $y=\lambda x$ and $e^{\top}x=1$.
+However, it is useful to be presented in $(P)$ when we remove $y=\lambda x$ and add $\|y-\lambda x\|$ into objective function, since this linear constraint reveals a relationship between $y$ and $\lambda$, which could reduce the feasible set of $(P)$ without loosing any optimal solution. \end{rmk}